Miss Delta: Reception

 In his 2007 review of Miss Delta, Tim LaBarge of The Oregonian wrote, "Don't let the lighthearted interior fool you: Miss Delta is a place for serious eating and Southern comfort."
 The newspaper's Grant Butler called the fried chicken "stellar" and said the "sides are good across the board".
 In 2008, Butler said the restaurant "captures the essence of Southern cooking in all its cast-iron glory.
 Whether it's perfect black-eyed pea fritters or spicy jambalaya with hot sausage, smoked chicken and shrimp, dishes have a calories-be-damned approach.
 Portions are so large they have their own gravitational pull: The thing separating comfort from extreme discomfort is your own self-control."

+Miss Delta won in the Best Soul Food category of Willamette Weeks annual 'Best of Portland' readers' poll ion 2024.
+It placed second in the same category in 2025.